mnrojas2/DiaBloS/docs/source/examples.rst

     #) A Step up block with amplitude :math:`5.0` delayed in :math:`1` second.
     #) Another Step up block with amplitued :math:`[2.0, -3.0]` with no delay.
     #) A Step down block with amplitude :math:`[0.75, 1.5]` delayed in :math:`2` seconds.
-    #) A Mux block to append the Step blocks' outputs in one simple vector.
+    #) A Multiplexer block to append the Step blocks' outputs in one simple vector.
     #) A Terminator block to finish the branch of the graph that will not be plotted.
     #) Two Sigproduct blocks, one to multiply the output of the first and second Step blocks, and another to multiply the output of the second and third Step blocks.
     #) Two Scope blocks to observe the results of the operations.